-If someone isn’t exposed to an education about how to treat other cultures or they just flippantly say they are colour blind… chances are they may not recognize when something is racist.
+If someone isn’t exposed to education about how to treat other cultures or they just flippantly say they are color blind… chances are they may not recognize when something is racist.
 Another key is to never broad stroke people’s experiences.
 I’m writing this from my perspective and I know there are probably other people with my background who may not agree with me.
 Always ask.
-Never assume that other people think the same way just because they are the same colour.
+Never assume that other people think the same way just because they are the same color.

-On the other side of over exposure is under exposure…maybe you just didn’t have enough growing up.
+On the other side of overexposure is underexposure…maybe you just didn’t have enough growing up.
 You lived in an area that wasn’t multicultural or you stuck around friends that were similar to you in every way and it never occurred to you that someone else could have a completely different life and totally different experiences living in the same country as you.
 So you have no idea that some of the things you say could be considered offensive.
-Like I said in the first part of 5 Reasons You Might Say Something Racist you have to make sure that you listen when uncomfortable topics do come up or when someone calls you out so that you do not end up inadvertently shutting down future conversation.
+Like I said in the first part of 5 Reasons You Might Say Something Racist you have to make sure that you listen when uncomfortable topics come up or when someone calls you out so that you don’t end up inadvertently shutting down future conversation.

 5. Race Card

-Just incase you didn’t know- this term race card is racist all on it’s own.
-It takes serious concerns and turns them into a catch phrase that dismisses people’s valid perceptions and experiences.
-If someone speaks about an upsetting issue and you say… why are we making this about race? or why are you pulling the race card?
+Just in case you didn’t know- this term race card is racist all on its own.
+It takes serious concerns and turns them into a catchphrase that dismisses people’s valid perceptions and experiences.
+If someone speaks about an upsetting issue and you say… why are we making this about race?
+Or why are you pulling the race card?
 Realize that you are contributing to their hurtful racist experiences in this world.
-You may not feel that the issue is related to race but for that other person it is.
+You may not feel that the issue is related to race but for that other person, it is.
 Don’t take away from their need to voice what is visible to them because it makes you uncomfortable to speak about.
 If it isn’t true for you then be quiet and listen.
 It’s not your job to be the “race card police” and make sure that people are not relating things to race that you feel have nothing to do with race.
 It’s very arrogant for you to even think about doing this.
-Even if someone from the race that you are accusing of pulling the “race card” agrees with you, it still doesn’t mean that you have the right to do this.
-Remember everyone has different experiences and perceptions and you can’t use a broad stroke or assume people should think the same way because of the colour of their skin.
+Even if someone from that particular race that you are accusing of pulling the “race card” agrees with you, it still doesn’t mean that you have the right to do this.
+Remember everyone has different experiences and perceptions and you can’t use a broad stroke or assume people should think the same way because of the color of their skin.